jbx-protocol/juice-docs-v2/docs/README.md

 ![](/img/characters.png)

+The *Juicebox protocol* is a collection of smart contracts which allow communities to deploy highly customizable treasuries which can receive and distribute funds, issue tokens, mint NFTs, and do much more—all in powerfully customizable ways.
+Juicebox treasuries can evolve over time, allowing people to launch open-ended projects and to adjust constraints, extensions, and incentives over time as needed.
+The protocol is light enough for a group of friends, yet powerful enough for a global network of anons sharing thousands of ETH, ERC-20s, or other assets.

+The Juicebox protocol and ecosystem around it enable projects to raise thousands of ETH and to build robust communities around their treasuries and tokens.

 - **If you are interested in building a project on Juicebox**, visit [juicebox.money](https://juicebox.money).
 If you have questions, join the [Juicebox Discord](https://discord.gg/juicebox).

 - **If you are interested in becoming a Juicebox DAO member**, visit the [Juicebox project page](https://juicebox.money/#/p/juicebox).
 Membership is represented via the JBX project token.
 To get JBX, connect your wallet in the upper right-hand corner of the page.
 You can then exchange ETH for JBX with `Add juice`.
 To learn more about being a member, read the [DAO Foundation](dao/foundation.md).